deadlyengineer/react-css-in-js/README.md

 };
 ```

-Notice that the `Styled` component also accepts a `className` property which it passes on to it's child element.
-This is to support specifically this scenario, when the child component isn't known.
+Notice that the `Styled` component also accepts a `className` property which is merged with the dynamic class and passed to the child element.
+This is to support specifically this scenario, when the child element will be injected.
 When you _can_ pass the class name directly to the child element, that is the recommended pattern.

 ## Create a style helper